This is an archived copy of the 2020-2021 catalog. To access the most recent version of the catalog, please visit http://catalog.twu.edu.

 The two C Rule applies even if the student retakes a course in which the initial grade was a C.

-Foundation courses are the first level of preparation for specialized study in Health Administration.
+Foundation courses are the first level of preparation for specialized study in Health Care Administration.
 Applicants may request a waiver of any foundation course by presenting evidence of having completed at least 2 undergraduate or one graduate course in the content area with a grade of B or better.
 These courses must be completed prior to enrolling in required courses.

 Internships and field experiences are available with health care organizations.
 They are designed to provide students with the opportunity to integrate and apply knowledge and skills from their course experiences.
 While an internship or fieldwork is not required, it is strongly recommended for all individuals who lack health care experience or whose experience is primarily technical or clinical.
 The decision regarding whether the internship or fieldwork should be included as one of the elective courses is made jointly by the faculty advisor and student at the completion of 12 semester credit hours of study.
-In addition many courses include fieldwork projects, tours and assessments of local health care organizations.
+In addition, many courses include fieldwork projects, tours and assessments of local health care organizations.
 A maximum of 3 semester credit hours may be earned in internship or fieldwork and applied toward the degree.
 In order to receive academic credit for an internship or fieldwork the student must contact his/her faculty advisor and complete the necessary documentation with the HCA internship/fieldwork coordinator prior to applying or accepting an internship or fieldwork assignment.

 Each student is required to develop and maintain a professional portfolio documenting the attainment of goals and skills acquired in the course of their graduate study.
-This portfolio and student goals are developed jointly by the student and advisor.
+This portfolio and student goals are developed jointly by the student and faculty advisor.
 The portfolio is to be reviewed periodically with the advisor.
 Students must enroll in HCA 5883 during their final semester to complete their portfolios.

 Some courses in the program may be delivered in a non-traditional distance learning format.
-As a result, student involvement on campus will vary depending on method of delivery.
+As a result, student involvement on campus will vary depending on the method of delivery.